TL;DR

 Sometimes the mismatch reflects incomplete self-knowledge.
 Students early in their careers may hold narrow visions of what public health work looks like.
 Exposure to different areas—even when initially unwelcome—can reveal interests and aptitudes previously unrecognized.

 Program requirements also shape placement possibilities.
 Specific hour minimums, competency requirements, or scheduling constraints may eliminate options that would otherwise align with career goals.
-Accepting available placements that meet requirements becomes necessary even when not preferred.

 Finding Transferable Value